pingcap/talent-plan/rust/projects/tools/project.md

 information gathered from the type signature.
 They explain why and how one would use a function, what the return value is on both success and failure, error and panic conditions.
 The library you have written is very simple so the documentation can be simple as well.
+If you truly cannot think of anything useful to add through doc comments then it can be ok to not add a doc comment (this is a matter of preference).
+With no doc comments it should be obvious how the type or function is used from the name and type signature alone.

 Doc comments contain examples, and those examples can be tested with `cargo test --doc`.